kommitters/chaincerts-smart-contracts/README.md

 sucess
 <governance_contract_id>
 ```
-4. Initialize certs_governance contract, to initialize this contract we can do it by sending the addresses of the receivers that will receive the contract or by sending the number of certificates that can distribute this contract, in case both values enter null it is initialized with a distribution limit of 10.
+4. To initialize the certs_governance contract, we can either send the addresses of the receivers who will receive the contract or specify the number of certificates that can be distributed through this contract.
+If both values are null, the contract will be initialized with a distribution limit of 10.

+> **Note** The `governance_rules` field is a tuple with two fields.
+The first field is a `bool` value that indicates whether the contract is `revocable` or not.
+The second field is `expiration_time`, a field of type `OptionU64` that represents the duration of validity of the issued certificate, which is managed in `Epoch Time` format.
+For this example, we will use the value of `31556926`, which equals one year.
+This means that the certificate will only be valid for one year after distribution.
+For more information on this date format, please visit the following website: https://www.unixtimestamp.com/

 **initialize with distribution_limit and expiration_date**

 ```
 soroban contract invoke \
-    --source-account <org-secret-key> \
+    --source-account <source-account-secret-key> \
     --rpc-url https://rpc-futurenet.stellar.org:443 \
     --network-passphrase 'Test SDF Future Network ; October 2022' \
     --id <governance_contract_id> \